semprag/semprag.github.io/editors.md

 # Adding a new person to the editorial board

-There are two options: once the new person has agreed to join the board, (i) let David & Kai know and have them do all the work of setting the new person up (this is the default), (ii) do the first two steps yourself and ask David & Kai to do the masthead addition.
+There are two options: once the new person has agreed to join the board, (i) let the editors in chief know and have them do all the work of setting the new person up, or (preferably) (ii) do the first two steps yourself and ask the editors in chief to do the masthead addition.

 1. check whether they already have an account in the system (from being a reader, an author, or an ad hoc reviewer).
 If so, that's the account we'll be "upgrading".
 If not, create a new account for them with reader/author/reviewer status (in that case, the system will send them an email about their new account and login info).